My 21-day sugar detox is officially over!

 .10.
 Don’t make pastry on a hot day

 Why I hear you ask.
-Pastry needs to be cold.
+The pastry needs to be cold.
 And when it’s too warm, the butter melts, and that just makes rolling out and placing the pastry a lot more difficult.

 Leftover pastry makes for great biscuits though.